 We have several trusted, natural options for changing the pH of soil.
 Let us help you find the best products for your region and gardening dreams.

-Formulated for use on azaleas, rhododendrons, camellias, hydrangeas …
+Formulated for use on azaleas, rhododendrons, hydrangeas and more!

 Provides organic matter and natural nutrients for flowers and vegetables.

 Safer to use than hydrated types, this pelletized dolomitic limestone is easy to apply.

 Contains NO sewage sludge or bio-solids that are often found in commercial brands.

 Contains up to 39% calcium (Ca), plus many other important plant nutrients.